haskell-web-intro/secdev/secdev.md

 ```

 <div class="runCode" style="margin-top: 2em;">
-  divs like this are results of executing code snippet
+  divs like this are results of executing code snippets
 </div>

 Reflex Example (1)